Tarostar/UnrealSpaceExplorer/README.md

 # Blueprints

-Blueprints may also be used, but may not be included here.
-The C++ code should eventually be exposed to blueprints, but this is not the immediate priority.
+Some blueprints are committed, but will generally be based on C++ custom classes so that the underlying code can easily be modified.
+Such as the CustomHud class which is the basis for the blueprint HUD.

+The C++ classes will generally be exposed to blueprints for easy in-editor tweaks.